chalupajs/chalupa/docs/README.md

 }
 ~~~~

   1. Using the `bindConstant` method of the context, we bind the primitive value `Giovanni` to the `TODAYS_PIZZA_CHEF` key.
-This is equivalent to saying the following to Catamaran: "wherever you see a dependency on the `TODAYS_PIZZA_CHEF` key, inject the value `Giovanni`".
+This is equivalent to saying the following to Chalupa: "wherever you see a dependency on the `TODAYS_PIZZA_CHEF` key, inject the value `Giovanni`".
 	1. We express our dependency on the constant value using the well-known `Inject` decorator and the `TODAYS_PIZZA_CHEF` key.
 	1. `Giovanni` gets injected and printed, just as expected.